SyedAshiqSorife/Whatsapp-ui-automation/README.md

  change the paths in Locator folder locators.py file

 Then go to the project folder in cmd or pycharm IDE then run following commands to test
+* Change the numbers in contacts.xlsx file as your contact numbers

 # To full test run
 python -m unittest